KDE/klevernotes/src/example/Demo/note.md

 ![KleverNotes](./Images/logo.png "KleverNotes logo !")

-Using notation like "/home/user/myfile.png" or "~/myfile.png" will also work if you want to acces image stored on your system but not alongside your note 😁
+Using notation like "/home/user/myfile.png" or "~/myfile.png" will also work if you want to access image stored on your system but not alongside your note 😁